1906 - 1913

 David Murray, London, sold; [through Christie’s, London, May 28, 1934, lot 2], sold; [to Martin Birnbaum], gift; to Grenville L. Winthrop, 1935, bequeathed; to Fogg Art Museum, 1943 A number of the drawings in this album were given to Murray (a Scottish landscape painter and Royal Academician, 1849-1933) by Sargent.
 Murray lived at 1A Langham Chambers, Portland Place, London.

-20th centuryAmericanBlack ink and graphite on thin buff wove paper
+20th centuryAmericanBlack ink and watercolor over graphite on cream wove paper; album leaf: watercolor and graphite on cream wove paper

 19th-20th centuryAmerican